Bulk Himalayan Salt: Complete Guide for Cooking, Health Facts & Cost Savings

 • Label Clearly: Especially if you're using multiple types of salt in your kitchen.

-Glass jars filled with Himalayan salt stored neatly
+Glass jars with Himalayan salt stored in a cool, dry pantry

 Alternatives to Consider